 At one level it is a practical, well-structured, skilfully curated set of training resources.
 At another level it provides inspiration, a compass, as well as a road map for trainees at every stage of their learning.
 The authors are generously committing to writing what they know through their extensive training experience helps trainee mindfulness teachers.
 The list of authors represents some of the leading trainers in the world.

-Associate Professor and Director, Mindfulness Center at Brown University
+Eric Loucks, Associate Professor and Director, Mindfulness Center at Brown University, USA

-Distinguished Professor of Psychology in Mood Disorders, University of Toronto Scarborough
+Zindel Segal, Distinguished Professor of Psychology in Mood Disorders, University of Toronto Scarborough, Canada

-Anne Speckens, Professor of psychiatry and director Radboudumc Centre for Mindfulness, Radboud University, Nijmegen, The Netherlands.
+Anne Speckens, Professor of Psychiatry and Director of the Radboudumc Centre for Mindfulness, Radboud University, Nijmegen, The Netherlands.

-Dr. Paul D’Alton is Head of the Department of Psychology at St Vincent’s University Hospital Dublin and Assoc.
-Professor at the School of Psychology UCD where he is co-director of the MSc in Mindfulness Based Interventions.
+Dr. Paul D’Alton, Head of the Department of Psychology at St Vincent’s University Hospital Dublin, Ireland, and Associate Professor at the School of Psychology UCD where he is co-director of the MSc in Mindfulness Based Interventions

-Rob Brandsma.
-Author of The Mindfulness Teaching Guide.
-Essential skills & Competencies for Teaching Mindfulness-Based Interventions
+Rob Brandsma, author of The Mindfulness Teaching Guide: Essential skills and Competencies for Teaching Mindfulness-Based Interventions

 Heyoung Ahn Ed.D., Executive Director of Korea Center for Mindfulness

-Maura Kenny, Founding Co-Director, Mindfulness Training Institute Australia and New Zealand, Senior Consultant Psychiatrist, Clinical Senior Lecturer, University of Adelaide
+Maura Kenny, Founding Co-Director, Mindfulness Training Institute Australia and New Zealand, Senior Consultant Psychiatrist, Clinical Senior Lecturer, University of Adelaide, Australia